BurkovBA/BurkovBA.github.io/content/blog/2022-12-31-1/index.md

 We shall train our VAE to synthesize new human faces.
 I am using CelebA dataset as the basis.
-For some reason Torchvision wrapper around it failed to load from the Google Drive for me, so I've manually downloaded the dataset from Kaggle and written my own version of it:
+For some reason Torchvision wrapper around it failed to load from the Google Drive for me, so I've manually downloaded the dataset from Kaggle and written my own version of it with `kaggle datasets download -d jessicali9530/celeba-dataset` command and unzipped it in `/Data/celeba` folder of my jupyter lab workspace:

 ```python
 import os